Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

 }
 ```

-*In addition to those schemata, items can be in short form:
+*In addition to those schemas, items can be in short form:

 - Single items: `<namespace>:<id>|<amount>`
 - Tags: `#<namespace>:<id>|<amount>`